7even4/hell-world/README.md

 # hell-world
-Description of the "hello-world" project
+Description of the "hell-world" project